max-kay/bachelor_thesis/report/main.typ

 As an example, consider the pair with vector `[2, 0, 0]`.
 In an infinite crystal, the pair with vector `[-2, 0, 0]` can always be constructed from this pair.
 But in the bounds `Bounds3(4, 4, 4)` these vectors are considered equivalent.
-Thus, the pairs multiplicities constructed in bounds are different from those in an infinite crystal.
+Thus, the pairs multiplicities constructed in bounds, are different from those in an infinite crystal.
 For the main application of this program for the correlation fitting program Yell, this is an advantage.
 As Yell works with similar bounds and needs the pair multiplicities calculated in bounds.